thompsonplyler/adam/README.md

 ### Quick Flow

-- From the Home page, click "Create Game" to get a `GAME_CODE`.
+- Electron: click "Start Game" to create a lobby and code.
-- Share the URL `/game/GAME_CODE` with players.
+- Players join at `/game/CODE`, enter a name, submit a story.
-- Players join with a display name and submit a story.
+- Controller (first joiner) starts the game once all have submitted.
-- When anyone submits a story, connected clients in that game room receive a `state_update` over websockets and refresh the game state.
+- Stages: round_intro → guessing → scoreboard → next round … → finished.
+Timers are server-driven.

 ## Electron app (TypeScript)